Different Types of Goldfish

 Calico Bubble Eye

 One of the more distinct types of goldfish, the Bubble Eye goldfish has fluid-filled bladders or "sacs" around its eyes.
-These sacs do tend to impair this fish's vision, so its tank should not contain any rough-edged rocks and ornaments or spiked plants that could damage the bladders.
+These sacs do tend to impair this fish's vision, so its tank should not contain any decorative items like rough-edged rocks, ornaments or spiked plants that could damage the bladders.

 This fish also lacks a dorsal fin.